mholling/nswtopo/sources/nsw/README.markdown

 Along with topographic features, NSW and ACT cadastral lines and trig stations are also included.

+## Holdings

+The `nsw/holdings` layer overlays property boundaries and the names of landowners.
+This information may be useful to rogainers when planning a course.
+(No information is available for the ACT.)

 ## Aerial Imagery

 High-resolution aerial imagery is also available from the NSW LPI department.
 Include it as follows: